-The museum’s management team consists of the Executive Committee, the Heads of Collections, Presentation & Program, Marketing & Communication, Operations, Group Commerce and JZ, Risk & Management Support.
+The museum’s management team consists of the Executive Committee, the Heads of Collections, Presentation & Program, Marketing & Communication, Operations, Commerce and Director’s Office.

 Management Team